vzarate-94/sanmiguelinc/README.md

 ## Background

 San Miguel de Allende and its colonial structures were disctovered in the mid 20th century.
 San Miguel quickly became home to many foriegn artists from all over the world.
 Its population at one point was 40% foriegnors from mainly USA, Canada, and Europe.

-San Miguel has continued to grow into an awesome town filled with the coolest personalities.
+Now a UNESCO World Heritage site, San Miguel has continued to grow into an awesome town filled with the coolest personalities.

 ## Notable people who live/lived in San miguel!